willwulfken/MidJourney-Styles-and-Keywords-Reference/Planned Updates.md

 # Planned Updates
-- Better Categorization for some things (subgroups and reordering)
 - Addition of "made out of" column for tables
 - Addition of "made by" column for Artists
 - Sort pictures inside repository (using categorized folders)